Ed94/gencpp/base/Readme.md

 Code not making up the core library is located in `auxiliary/<auxiliary_name>.<hpp/cpp>`.
 These are optional extensions or tools for the library.

-*Note: A variant of the C++ library could be generated where those additonal support features are removed (see gen_c_library implementation for an idea of how)*

 ## Dependencies

 The project has no external dependencies beyond: